 The DCP, through investments in collective funds managed by MCM and trusteed by The Bank of New York Mellon, indirectly holds certain derivative financial instruments.
 A derivative is a risk-shifting agreement, the value of which is derived from the value of an underlying asset.
 The underlying asset could be a physical commodity, an interest rate, a company's stock, a stock index, a currency, or virtually any other tradable instrument upon which two parties can agree.
-The derivatives most commonly used by MCM include forwards, futures, options, and swaps.
-The notional value of these instruments is not significant as of December 31, 2013 and 2012.
+The derivatives most commonly used by MCM include currency forwards, futures, options, and swaps.
+The notional value of these instruments is not significant as of December 31, 2014 and 2013.
 The collective funds that the DCP is invested in currently utilize the following derivative instruments:

-Stock Index Fund - stock index futures
+- Stock Index Fund stock index futures

-Extended Market Fund - stock index futures
+- Extended Market Fund stock index futures

-EAFE Equity Index Fund - stock index futures, currency forwards the collective fund's total portfolio.
-MCM has instituted policies and procedures designed to ensure that derivative transactions are in keeping with the overall strategy and that such transactions are properly reviewed and monitored.
+- EAFE Equity Index Fund stock index futures, currency forwards

 These instruments are used in the investment management of the collective funds to the extent that their use is consistent with the specific collective fund's objective.
-Derivatives are viewed within the context of
+Derivatives are viewed within the context of the collective fund's total portfolio.
+MCM has instituted policies and procedures designed to ensure that derivative transactions are in keeping with the overall strategy and that such transactions are properly reviewed and monitored.